Breville Oracle Jet Review: Worth the Wait?

 So, I guess I’m approaching this Breville Oracle Jet review with a touch of cynicism.
 I mean, I’m fairly confident it’ll deliver the goods, but I’m not fully convinced it’s necessary.

 Moving on, there is a lot to get excited about here.
 For example, the Oracle Jet has an updated touchscreen interface that looks super cool.
-What’s more, the manufacturer has finally put a Baratza grinder in one of its products.
+What’s more, the manufacturer has again put a Baratza grinder in one of its products.

 That said, I have to wonder about the decision to go with a ThermoJet heating system rather than a dual boiler setup.
 To me, this seems like a big step down from the Oracle Touch.

-Breville Oracle Jet Features
+Breville Oracle Jet Espresso Machine Features

 Let’s continue this initial Breville Oracle Jet review by checking out the many features on offer.